 - Nervous about them living alone?
 If they’re taking part in a group program, it’s very likely that there will be other kids in the exact same boat.
 Encourage your child to find social media groups associated with their gap year travel program so they can get in touch with the other kids they’ll be travelling with.
 This is a great way for them to make friends before they even arrive, and will assuage any fears you may have about them living alone.

-Keeping in touch when taking a gap year
+Staying connected when taking a gap year

 Gap year safety